manashmandal/arduino.electroscholars.com/howtocontribute.md

 ![summary](http://i.imgur.com/2s5z4qU.png)

-#### Done!!! :smile:
+#### Done!!!

 If you visit [this link](http://arduino.electroscholars.com) then you'll see
 ![done](http://i.imgur.com/zezObX8.png)

 ## Now from my side

 * I get a notification that you have created a file and want to merge it with the original repo.
-I simply accept it and merge it with my repo. :smile:
+I simply accept it and merge it with my repo.

 ![noti](http://i.imgur.com/IUDbpav.png)